vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 problem no matter what layer caused the issue.

-If we look at the Raymarch demo `apps/raymarch/apps.lisp` this consists of a parent GUI app and a child task that is spawned multiple times to fill the available nodes.
+If we look at the Raymarch demo `apps/raymarch/apps.lisp` this consists of a parent GUI app and a child task that's spawned multiple times to fill the available nodes.
 Those child tasks are then `farmed` with jobs from a job que.
 Each time a job result comes back the que is drained and a new job is sent out to that child.
 Repeat till the job que is empty.